Minuscule 150

-Minuscule 150 (in the Gregory-Aland numbering), ε 107 (Soden), is a Greek minuscule manuscript of the New Testament, on parchment leaves.
-Palaeographically it has been assigned to the 11th century.
-The manuscript has complex contents, with full marginalia.
+Minuscule 150 is a Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 150 in the Gregory-Aland numbering of New Testament manuscripts, and ε 107 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 11th century.
+The manuscript has complex contents, with full marginal notes.